ajaypahan91/Sentiment-Analysis/README.md

-# Sentiment Analysis of Amazon Reviews 🛒
+# Sentiment Analysis of Amazon Reviews

-# Sentiment Analysis of Reviews
 ## Overview
 This project is a sentiment analysis application that determines whether a review is positive, negative, or neutral.
 Users can input a single review or analyze reviews from an Amazon product URL to get detailed sentiment insights.
 The application is built using Python, Flask, and machine learning models.